 In-process Inspection & Testing

-All in-process inspection carried out according to the applicable control plans by QA during in process based on sample inspection and as per the documented procedures for the required tests.
-The details of in-process inspection are described in respective process owner’s procedure Inspection and Tests Records
+All in-process inspections carried out according to the applicable control plans by QA during in process based on sample inspection and as per the documented procedures for the required tests.
+The details of in-process inspection are described in the respective process owner’s procedure Inspection and Tests Records

 Records of inspection/tests at all stages mentioned above are prepared in specific forms & maintained.
-The format number(s) of records as mentioned in respective procedures/work instructions /control plans.
-IN CHARGE QA & IN CHARGE PRD will be the approving authority at each stage for disposition of non-conforming materials/products.
+The format-number(s) of records as mentioned in respective procedures/work instructions /control plans.
+IN CHARGE QA & IN CHARGE PRD will be the approving authority at each stage for the disposition of non-conforming materials/products.
 The system of handling of non-conforming materials/products is described in

 8.7 Control of nonconforming outputs